RoboCup-SSL/ssl-game-controller/README.md

 # ssl-game-controller

-The [ssl-refbox](https://github.com/RoboCup-SSL/ssl-refbox) replacement that will be introduced at RoboCup 2019.
+The [ssl-refbox](https://github.com/RoboCup-SSL/ssl-refbox) replacement that was introduced at RoboCup 2019.

 ![Screenshot of Interface](./doc/screenshot_interface.png)